-Treats seizures caused by epilepsy in adults and children.
+Treats seizures caused by epilepsy.

 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

 Do not use this medicine if you have had an allergic reaction to oxcarbazepine.

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

 - Swallow the extended-release tablet whole.
 Do not crush, break, or chew it.

 - Take the extended-release tablet on an empty stomach at least 1 hour before or 2 hours after a meal.